marktriggs/archivesspace-wiki/Tomcat-Mysql-Deployment.md

 build/run db:migrate
 ```

-Then, unpack the `war` files into the tomcat webapps directory:
+Then, copy the `war` files into the tomcat webapps directory:

 ```sh
 cp backend/backend.war .../webapps